The projects we are currently involved in:

 East Rangers (2019 – 2020)

-- The project started in June 2019 and is set to be in operation until April 2020.
+- The project started in June 2019 and had been extended till December 2020.

 - It includes regular environmental activities (such as litter picks, maintaining greenery) and educational workshops held across the East of Sunderland.